JiaqingLiuAllen/jiaqingliuallen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Department of Electrical and Computer Engineering, University of Washington.
+subtitle: Department of Electrical and Computer Engineering, University of Washington

 profile:
   align: right